Special Education: Master of Education (M.Ed.) in Curriculum & Instruction Specialization Applied Behavior Analysis

 - Undergraduate degree with a 3.0 GPA on the last 60 hours of coursework

-- Applicants must provide results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
-These include but are not limited to: Passing Score on Praxis II Content Field, or Passing Score on Praxis II PLT, or competitive Graduate Record Examination scores (GRE: all sections)
+- Results from a national standardized achievement/aptitude test predictive of the ability to complete a graduate program successfully.
+These include but are not limited to: Passing Score on Praxis II Content Field, or Passing Score on Praxis II PLT, or competitive Graduate Record Examination scores (GRE: all sections) or a teaching license.

 The program application is submitted through the Graduate School, which requires the submission of official transcripts, test scores, and reference letters.